rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 git commit -am "chore(release): update smoke tests to version 7.12" git push origin 7.12
 ```

-Hint: As mentioned before, you need to replace all the occurrences of the string `7.11` with `7.12`.

 ## Stage Enterprise Download Page